demisto/content/Packs/Microsoft365Defender/Integrations/O365DefenderSafeLinks/README.md

 ### o365-defender-safelinks-policy-list
 ***
-List Safe Links policies in your cloud-based organization.
+List the Safe Links policies in your cloud-based organization.

 #### Base Command